Ethan Brierley: Spennymoor Town (loan)

-Rochdale
+Return to Rochdale

 In July 2022, Brierley agreed an extension to his contract with Rochdale until summer 2024.
 He scored his first senior goal for the club in a 3–3 EFL Trophy draw away to Accrington Stanley on 30 August 2022.
 In January 2023, Brierley spent time on trial at both Sheffield United and Blackburn Rovers.
 Brierley was unable to sign for Sheffield United due to the club being under a transfer embargo, whilst a deadline day transfer to Blackburn fell through after the English Football League rejected their application to register the player.
 Blackburn appealed this decision unsuccessfully, and Brierley returned to first-team action for Rochdale in late February.
 With Rochdale embroiled in a relegation battle, Brierley registered three assists in his first four games back as Dale picked up five points.
 However, Rochdale were eventually relegated after finishing bottom on 38 points, with Brierley having made 25 league appearances.